 None of the segments have on-screen titles, the film cold opens, literally in a snowy field in the year of our Lord 1308.
 Simon (Bret Ootes) leads a small group of warrior monks tasked with hiding an object brought back from The Holy Land.
 But when Thomas (Christopher Mott) starts telling them distressing things he has no way of knowing it provokes mutiny in the ranks.

 Lewis (Sheldon Inkol) inherits his half-brother Dr. Shaver’s (David Scott) house, a place that creeps Eve (Erin Moore) out.
-It’s full of non-working televisions, a video of there’s a huge bloodstain on the wall, and an ominous box with a note that it’s never to be opened.
+It’s full of non-working televisions, there’s a huge bloodstain on the wall, and an ominous box with a note that it’s never to be opened.

 Shot on video and two hours long, Hellbox is a wonderfully bizarre bit of filmmaking.
 The plot, which does involve a sinister conspiracy, is convoluted, paranoid, and just plain crazy.
 Even after the pieces fall into place it doesn’t entirely make sense and almost no questions have been answered.